langchain-ai/langchain-snowflake/libs/snowflake/README.md

 ```

 The class requires the arguments below:
-`service` corresponds to the name of your Cortex Search Service.
+`search_service` corresponds to the name of your Cortex Search Service.

 `search_column` is the search column of the Cortex Search Service.